movobox/movo/README.md

 3. Create a GitHub Release from that tag.
 4. Publish the release.
 5. Wait for the release workflow to attach installers automatically.

+## Other Projects

+We are also working on related tools and frameworks around the Pinoox ecosystem:

+- [Pinoox](https://github.com/pinoox/pinoox) - an open-source PHP platform and application framework for building modular Pinoox apps.